 12. What are the timelines you are looking for to reach your desired goals through PPC campaign?

 So, before you send your first draft of the PPC proposal, make sure you ask these questions and the relevant information from your lead.
 Hope you get your answers and are able to put together a winning proposal!
-You can also use our proven PPC proposal template to turnaround a really quick proposal.
+You can also use our proven free PPC proposal template to turnaround a really quick proposal.